Love & Hip Hop: Ratings decline (2017–19)

-On October 2, 2017, VH1 announced that Love & Hip Hop: New York would return for an eighth season on October 30, 2017.
-The season would feature an entirely new opening credits sequence and visual aesthetic, as before, subsequent seasons of Atlanta and Hollywood would follow suit.
-Two weeks before the season eight premiere, VH1 aired Dirty Little Secrets, a special featuring unseen footage and deleted scenes from the show's first seven seasons, along with interviews with the show's cast and producers.
+On October 2, 2017, it was announced that Love & Hip Hop: New York's eighth season would premiere on October 30, 2017.
+The season would feature an entirely new opening credits sequence and visual aesthetic; and as before, subsequent seasons of Atlanta and Hollywood would follow suit.
+VH1 aired another Dirty Little Secrets special two weeks before the season eight premiere, featuring scenes from New Yorks previous seven seasons.
 On November 16, 2017, VH1 announced that Remy & Papoose: A Merry Mackie Holiday, a holiday special starring Remy Ma and Papoose, would air on December 18, 2017.
-On February 12, VH1 aired Love & Hip Hop: The Love Edition, a Valentine's Day special featuring clips from the show and interviews with cast members from all franchises.
-This season was poorly received by viewers, with ratings dipping below 2 million viewers for the first time in four years.

-On October 30, 2017, VH1 announced Love & Hip Hop: Miami, the Miami-based spin-off of Love & Hip Hop, would make its series premiere on January 1, 2018, after Love & Hip Hop: New York's tenth episode of the season.
+On the night of New Yorks season premiere, a new Miami-based spin-off called Love & Hip Hop: Miami was announced.
+The series would premiere on January 1, 2018, after New York's tenth episode of the season.
 The series is notable for its diverse cast, reflecting Miami's racially and economically diverse community.
 The storyline involving Afro-Latina star Amara La Negra was praised by critics for "inviting cultural conversations" about misogynoir and the underrepresentation of Afro-Latinas in mainstream entertainment.
+On February 12, VH1 aired Love & Hip Hop: The Love Edition, a Valentine's Day special featuring clips from the franchise and interviews with its cast members.

-On February 16, 2018, VH1 announced Love & Hip Hop: Atlanta would return for the seventh season on March 19, 2018.
+On February 16, it was announced that Love & Hip Hop: Atlanta would premiere its seventh season on March 19, 2018.
 The season garnered the lowest ratings in the show's history, with its premiere episode down over a million viewers compared to last season.
-The second and final season of the spin-off Leave It To Stevie would premiere on March 26, 2018, after Love & Hip Hop: Atlanta's second episode of the season.
+The second and final season of the spin-off Leave It to Stevie would premiere on March 26, 2018, after Atlanta's second episode of the season.